Japan visa requirements and health insurance

 January 03, 2019

 Abundant in culture, tradition, ancient history, delicious cuisine and scientific sophistication, Japan elegantly combines the nostalgia of the old with the excitement of the new in its awe-inspiring landscape.
 There is a myriad of things to do and enjoy in Japan, from taking a canoe ride with an impressive mountain range view or crafting your own sushi ensemble to exploring Japan’s kaleidoscopic cityscapes.
 There’s a lot to get excited about when organizing your visit.
-To fully enjoy your trip, make sure you give yourself peace of mind and organize your travel insurance policy, so you can relax and enjoy your vacation knowing that you have got all your bases covered.
+To fully enjoy your trip, make sure you give yourself peace of mind and organize your travel protection plan, so you can relax and enjoy your vacation knowing that you have got all your bases covered.

 Aside from finding the right cover for you, here are some other important travel tips to be aware of before you set off on your adventure: